cgio/darkxd/README.md

 Tested with:

-* Adobe XD 15.0.12.8 downloaded via Creative Cloud
+* Adobe XD 15.0.12.8 for Windows downloaded via Creative Cloud

 ## Requirements

 * A decent text editor, such as Sublime Text or Notepad++

-## Instructions
+## Instructions (Windows)

 **At your own risk,** you can enable the dark theme via the following steps​:​